linode/docs/docs/applications/cloud-storage/access-box-fedora-22.md

         https://dav.box.com/dav  email  password

 3. Secure login credentials.
-Replace `username` with your username

         chmod 600 ~/.davfs2/secrets

 ## Mount Your Box Drive:

-1. Run the following, replacing `username` with your username or replacing `/home/username/box` with your mount point.
+Run the following, replacing `username` with your username or replacing `/home/username/box` with your mount point.

         mount /home/username/box

 ## Unmount Your Box Drive:

-1. Run the following, replacing `username` with your username or replacing `/home/username/box` with your mount point.
+Run the following, replacing `username` with your username or replacing `/home/username/box` with your mount point.

         umount /home/username/box